Checklist for M.A./Ph.D. Graduation

 - Make post-defense revisions

-- There are a number of administrative hurdles you must now clear, including passing both Departmental and Graduate School format checks, getting final approval from the Department Chair, submitting the final document along with associated fees to the Graduate School, and depositing a final copy in the Department.
+- There are a number of administrative hurdles you must now clear, including passing Graduate School format checks, submitting the final document along with associated fees to the Graduate School, and depositing a final copy in Anthropology.
 You will also want to give your Chair and committee members a copy of you thesis/dissertation once it has been submitted.

 - The Graduate School requires your thesis/dissertation to be filed electronically, as a PDF.
 Instructions on how to create the PDF can be found on the Graduate School website.
 The deadline for filing your thesis/dissertation with the Graduate School is 4-5 weeks before the end of the semester; it is always posted on door of the Graduate Studies Office and on the Graduate School website.
 The Graduate School allows NO extensions−miss by one day and you graduate the following semester.
 Also, the Graduate School requires your final PDF file to be uploaded by the MORNING of the due date.

 - Upload PDF File to the Graduate School for Formatting Approval.
 Note: Remember to include the Graduate School’s Thesis/Dissertation Approval page in your final PDF.
 You will walk the official forms, signed by your committee, to the Graduate School in Woody Hall, B114 (see next step).

 - This is the last part of the process.
-After your post-defense revisions have been made and approved by the committee chair, you have cleared the department format check, the Department Chair has read and approved your thesis/dissertation, and you have converted your document to PDF and uploaded it:
+After your post-defense revisions have been made and approved by the committee chair, and you have converted your document to PDF and uploaded it:

-- Have Committee Chair and Department Chair Release Official Paperwork (Oral Defense form, Thesis/Dissertation Approval form) from the Department Office
+- Have Committee Chair release official paperwork (Oral Defense form, Thesis/Dissertation Approval form) from the Anthropology Office

 - Submit Thesis/Dissertation Fees to the Graduate School, payable by credit card

-- Deposit One Printed Copy, on 25% cotton acid-free paper, of your Thesis/Dissertation in the Department Office
+- Deposit One Printed Copy, on 25% cotton acid-free paper, of your Thesis/Dissertation in the Anthropology Office

 - You must have paid all Bursar’s bills (e.g., parking tickets, overdue library book fees, tuition) at least two weeks before the date of graduation.